 4) if your ads generated profit.

 Notice that I said “profit” and not “revenue.”
-In order to know why, I’ll refer you to the great post on NerdMarketing’s blog on the different between ROAS and ROMI (Return On Ads Spend vs. Return On Marketing Investment).
+In order to know why I’ll refer you to the great post on NerdMarketing’s blog on the difference between ROAS and ROMI (Return On Ads Spend vs. Return On Marketing Investment).